While I’m visiting my family in Japan, I’ve asked several blogger friends to blog-sit for me and today’s sitter is Biren from Roti n Rice.

 - ½ tsp baking powder

-- Extra butter and flour for greasing and dusting pan
+- ½ Tbsp unsalted butter (for greasing and dusting pan)

 - Sift together all-purpose flour, baking powder, and salt.
 Mix in lavender.
 Set aside.